Jersey cattle: History of the breed

-In July 2008, the States of Jersey took the historic step of ending the ban on imports, and allowing the import of bull semen from any breed of cattle, although only semen that is genetically pure enables the resultant progeny to be entered in the Jersey Herd Book.
-For many decades, each of the 12 parishes in Jersey would hold cattle shows in the spring, summer, and autumn, followed in turn by the main shows held by the Royal Jersey Agricultural and Horticultural Society, where the best of the parish shows would compete.
+In July 2008 the States of Jersey took the historic step of ending the ban on imports, and allowing the import of bull semen from any breed of cattle, although only semen that is genetically pure enables the resultant progeny to be entered in the Jersey Herd Book.
+For many decades, each of the 12 parishes in Jersey held cattle shows in the spring, summer, and autumn, followed in turn by the main shows held by the Royal Jersey Agricultural and Horticultural Society, where the best of the parish shows competed.
 The colour of the rosette secured by a prize-winning cow was said to determine its export value.
 Today, the RJAHS holds two shows a year, where usually five or six of the remaining 23 herds compete against each other for the top prizes.
 A Jersey cattle show is also held in Jersey, by the West Show Association.

 In February 2010, semen from an impure breed Jersey bull had been imported into the island despite strict laws and checks, and 100 cows had been impregnated with the semen.
 Their offspring was not recorded in the Jersey Herd Book.

 Jersey cattle were exported to the United States from about 1850.
 A breed society, the American Jersey Cattle Club, was formed in 1868.
 In the USA, a distinction is sometimes made between the "American Jersey", which is comparatively coarse and large and has been selectively bred mainly for milk yield, and the original or "Island" type; the latter may also be called "Miniature Jersey".